dart-lang/pub/doc/repository-spec-v2.md

 a token for the given `<hosted-url>`, then the `dart pub` client knows for sure that the token it has stored for the given `<hosted-url>` is invalid.
 Hence, the `dart pub` client shall remove the token from local configuration.
-Hence, a server shall not send `401` in case where a token is valid, but does not have permissions to access the package in question.
+Hence, a server shall not send `401` in cases where a token is valid but does not have permissions to access the package in question.

 When receiving a `401` response the `dart pub` client shall: